Frequently Asked Questions

 The Produce Safety Alliance has provided information related to compliance dates on their website.
 For a PDF of the revised compliance dates click here.

+The Virginia Department of Agriculture and Consumer Services received federal grant funding in 2016 to establish a Produce Safety Program within the Office of Dairy and Foods.
 This regulatory program works to address the growing, packing, holding and dissemination of produce grown on farms and encourages the safe production of fruits and vegetables and promotes understanding and compliance with the FDA Produce Safety Rule and state legislation.
-Website.

 Produce Safety Rule Coverage and Exemptions